St Giles Conservation Area

 Re-appraisal - June 2019

-We are required to reassess conservation areas on a regular basis and consultion on a review of St Giles Conservation Area is being undertaken between 11 November and 23 December (5pm) 2019.
-You can see details by downloading the leaflet:
+The Council is required to reassess conservation areas on a regular basis and consultation on a review of St Giles Conservation Area was undertaken between 11 November and 23 December (5pm) 2019.
+The reappraisal was adopted on 19 February 2020 and can be downloaded through the link below:

 St Giles is situated in the eastern part of the town centre.
 Cheyne Walk and York Road follow the alignment of the old Town Wall which bounded the town on its eastern side up until the 15th century.
 The name “Cheyne Walk” is thought to derive from ‘Walk to the Chain Fulling Mill”.